airpodsreplicas/airreps/docs/links/airpods-3.md

 ::: tip
-Choosing a Weidian Link link requires the use of an agent for shipping.
-We recommend this option only if you wish to consolidate shipping with other items and are familiar with platforms like [SugarGoo](https://airreps.link/sugargoo) or [PandaBuy](https://airreps.link/pandabuy).
+Choosing a Weidian link requires the use of an agent for shipping.
+We recommend this option only if you wish to consolidate shipping with other items and are familiar with agent platforms.
 :::